 GERMANY, BETWEEN TRADITION AND THE FUTURE

 Germany is a captivating destination, different from the usual tourist destinations.
-A place where you can find fairytale castles and cutting-edge skyscrapers, medieval towns and metropolises, historical monuments and futuristic bars.
-In addition to the incredible capital Berlin, with an Alitalia flight to Germany you can also visit cities like Cologne, Frankfurt, Munich, Stuttgart, Rostock and Düsseldorf.
+A place where you can find fairytale castles and cutting-edge skyscrapers, medieval towns and metropolises, historial monuments and futuristic bars.
+In addition to the incredible capital Berlin, with an Alitalia flight from the United States to Germany you can also visit cities like Cologne, Frankfurt, Munich, Stuttgart, Rostock and Düsseldorf.
 Let's take a look at the main things to see during a trip to Germany.

 WHAT TO SEE IN GERMANY, CITY BY CITY

 The capital of Germany is today one of the most important cultural, artistic and scientific centers in Europe.
 There is an infinite number of things to do in the city: from a stroll to Alexander Platz to a drink along the River Spree, from the Brandenburg Gate to the most alternative clubs, from cutting-edge festivals with the best of contemporary art to museums like the Pergamon, which hosts the treasures of ancient civilizations, and from a visit to the distressing Holocaust Memorial to the remains of the Berlin Wall and Check Point Charlie.